 Identifying pedestrian cycles gives you the information you need to optimize your operations.
 Whatever your sector, you will find a use for measuring traffic in the area.
 If you want a people counting software and hardware solution for your business, learn the best way to set it up for assessing the habits of those walking in your building.

-Why Measuring Foot Traffic Matters Across Industries
+Why Collecting Foot Traffic Data Matters Across Industries

 While most associate people counting with retail, this information is vital in multiple fields, including: